-There are some proposed changes to the Coniston Byelaws that affect what you can and can't do on the water.
+There have been changes to the Coniston Byelaws that affect what you can and can't do on the water.

-The Coniston Water Byelaw regulatory assesment sets out the reasons the changes were proposed, describes what the changes would be and the impact they would have.
+The Coniston Water Byelaw regulatory assesment sets out the reasons the changes were proposed, describes what the changes are and the impact they have.

 The consultation reponses (pdf) show the reponses from a number of organisations that responded to the consultation.

 The Statement of the Regulatory Assessement is a statement by the Lake District National Park Authority, outlining amendments made to the proposed new byelaws based on feedback from the consultation, and a recommendation that the new byelaws are accepted.

 The Coniston Water Byelaws 2020, shows the full new byelaws.

 25 October until 11 December 2019: Consult key stakeholders of proposed changes to the Coniston Water byelaws.